-- May 2012 the 10th Workshop of the Berriasian and J/K boundary WG in Perugia, Italy - September 2013 Subcommission Official Meeting at the 9th International Symposium on Cretaceous System, Ankara - September 1-5, 2013 9th International Symposium on Cretaceous System, Middle East Technical University, Ankara, Turkey.
-Convenor: Ismail Omer Yilmaz

-- September 2013 55h Workshp of the Kilian Group at the 8th International Symposium on Cretaceous System, Ankara. - October 2013 the 11th Workshop of the Berriasian and J/K boundary WG in Warsaw, Poland

-Details of other meetings are not yet available.
+- July 2013 ICS meeting at the 1st International Congress on Stratigraphy, Lisbon, Portugal - September 2013 Subcommission Official Meeting at the 9th International Symposium on the Cretaceous System, Ankara - September 1-7, 2013 9th International Symposium on the Cretaceous System, Middle East Technical University, Ankara, Turkey.
+Convenor: Ismail Omer Yilmaz - September 2013 5th Workshp of the Kilian Group at the 8th International Symposium on Cretaceous System, Ankara. - October 2013 the 11th Workshop of the Berriasian and J/K boundary WG in Warsaw, Poland. - September 2014 the 9th International Symposium "Cephalopods Past and Present", University of Zurich, Switzerland. - July 2015 2nd International Congress on Stratigraphy, Graz, Austria. - August 2016 International Geological Congress, Cape Town, South Africa. - September 2017 10th International Symposium on the Cretaceous System (location to be finalized). - Details of other meetings are not yet available.